hdShang/arxiv-daily/docs/cs-CV/2025-10-16/papers/251014532v1-towards-generalist-intelligence-in-dentistry-vision-foundation-model.md

 ---
 layout: default
-title: Towards Generalist Intelligence in Dentistry: Vision Foundation Models for Oral and Maxillofacial Radiology
+title: "Towards Generalist Intelligence in Dentistry: Vision Foundation Models for Oral and Maxillofacial Radiology"
 ---

 # Towards Generalist Intelligence in Dentistry: Vision Foundation Models for Oral and Maxillofacial Radiology